frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

 let hiBob = sayHi('Bob')
 ```

 > Remember: Functions and if statements can also be nested inside of each other.
-The possibilities are endless!

 ### Callbacks